x64bitMango/triangleBridge/README.md

 If you look through `/images/` you'll find some unused images that I ended up scrapping but lowkey forgot to remove from the game.. you can probably tell from those that I had a whole lot more planned than what I actually ended up making

+There's also unused audio and music that I couldn't get working because of the way I imported it for some reason

 > Schizophrenia keybind -> `W`